Hedius/BFACP/README.md

+# Addon: BF4DB and BA - panel integration
+Implement the changes of commit: x

 # PHP 7.3 Support
 This fork of AdKats/BFACP has been modified to be compatible with PHP 7.3.
 1. Install AdKats from AdKats/BFACP